 One Japanese National Evacuated from Afghanistan

 Tokyo, Aug.
-27 (Jiji Press)--One Japanese national was evacuated from Afghanistan to neighboring Pakistan aboard a Self-Defense Forces airplane on Friday amid heightened tensions after deadly explosions near Afghanistan's main airport in Kabul, Japanese government sources said.
+28 (Jiji Press)--One Japanese national was evacuated from Afghanistan to neighboring Pakistan aboard a Self-Defense Forces airplane on Friday amid heightened tensions after deadly explosions near Afghanistan's main airport in Kabul.

-SDF personnel and others dispatched to Afghanistan on a mission to airlift Japanese nationals and local staff also left the strife-torn country, according to the sources.
+On Thursday, the SDF also evacuated about a dozen of Afghans, government sources said Saturday.
+SDF personnel and others dispatched to Afghanistan on a mission to airlift Japanese nationals and local staff also left the strife-torn country.

 The government plans to continue the mission to evacuate Japanese nationals in Afghanistan, including personnel of the Japan International Cooperation Agency, while closely watching the local situation.
 SDF transport aircraft will be stationed at an airport in the Pakistani capital of Islamabad, which serves as an air transport base.